QingChuanWS/TensorflowLiteMicro/README_en.md

 ## 1. Introduction

-The Tensorflow Lite Micro software package (TFLu) is an embedded reasoning framework for RT-Thread real-time operating system transplantation.
+The Tensorflow Lite Micro software package (TFLu) is an embedded inference framework for RT-Thread real-time operating system transplantation.
 It mainly solves the problem of deployment based on the Tensorflow Lite framework in embedded systems with resource constraints such as resources, power consumption, and performance.

 Platforms currently planned to be optimized: